 I am told that a common Russian greeting is "Please forgive me."
-To begin every encounter with such a profound courtesy would bring heaven to earth.
-This was

-Jesus' intent because he wants us to be happy and at peace.
-This is also the joy of the Gospel.
+To begin and end every encounter with such a profound courtesy would bring heaven to earth.
+This was Jesus' message, and he offers it to us because he wants us to be happy and at peace.
+Isn't this the joy of the Gospel?